ALIGNet: Partial-Shape Agnostic Alignment via Unsupervised Learning: Results and Evaluation

 \section{Results and Evaluation}

-In this section we examine and test \ourmethod{} through various qualitative and quantitative evaluations (code and data \addcomment{\emph{will be}} available \addcomment{on our github page}).
+In this section we examine and test \ourmethod{} through various qualitative and quantitative evaluations (code and data are available at \href{https://github.com/ranahanocka/ALIGNet}{\textbf{https://github.com/ranahanocka/ALIGNet}}).
 All experiments are performed on the reserved \emph{test set data}, meaning that these shapes were never trained on.
 All networks are trained on strictly binary silhouettes, but we overlay a checkerboard texture on the source shape to clearly visualize the smoothness of the estimated mappings and display the texture transfer abilities facilitated by our system.
 Note that the missing components of the target are illustrated in light pink (for visualization purposes only), but the actual network input is binary.
 For all results and classes, we use the same parameters and architecture described in Table~\ref{table:params}, unless stated otherwise (\emph{e.g.,} in the ablation study).